 For almost twenty years, Switchfoot has been delighting our ears with smart surf-rock, but the real star is always their hopeful and thoughtful lyrics about things that truly matter.
 Sure, you heard “Meant to Live” 5,000+ times back in 2003, but when you take the time to dig into their back catalog, there are some true gems to be found.
-To celebrate the release of their tenth album Where the Light Gets In (buy), let’s revisit just a few of Switchfoot’s best deep cuts.
+To celebrate the release of their tenth album Where the Light Shines Through (buy), let’s revisit just a few of Switchfoot’s best deep cuts.

 From 2005’s Nothing Is Sound (buy), “The Blues” is a standout for sure.
 Fun fact: Jon Foreman’s vocal track is the original demo, and it gives the song a raw, aching feeling to match the desperation in the lyrics.